Procurement Performance & Development

 The complexity of supply chains and market environments is increasing.
 Staying relevant within procurement today requires next-level adaptability.
 Speed is necessary to keep up with market changes and address evolving stakeholder needs.

-In the procurement context, the agile approach means becoming less process-driven, less governance oriented, and less orthodox.
+Agile procurement means becoming less process-driven, less governance oriented, and less orthodox.

 What is agile sourcing?